Details

 The Indian winter paradise of Ladakh is one of the most valued travel destinations for both nature lovers and thrill-seekers.
 Mountain bikers, trekkers, and hikers will love this spot.
 Ladakh, which is 3,001 meters above sea level, appears otherworldly with its surrounding peaks, valleys, ancient monasteries, and alpine lakes.

 By Road - Despite its high elevation, major Indian towns like Srinagar in Jammu & Kashmir and Manali in Himachal Pradesh have good road connections to Ladakh.
-The fact remains, though, that individuals can only schedule their road travel during the first six months of the year because snowfall keeps the roads closed the rest of the time.
+However, road travel to Ladakh is usually possible only during the summer months, as heavy snowfall keeps the roads closed for the rest of the year.

 Route 1- Manali-Rohtang-Gramphu-Kokhsar-Keylong-Jispa-Darcha-Zingzingbar-Baralacha La-Bharatpur-Sargu-Gata Loops-Nakee La-Lachulung La-Pang-Tanglang La-Gya-Upshi-Kuru-Leh